 The morning can be a wonderful time of day.
 Hopefully, you’re feeling refreshed from a good night’s sleep.
 At this point in your day, no external inputs from the crazy world we live in have had a chance to cause any mental stress on you, yet.
 Morning gives you the opportunity to set up your next 14 – 16 hours to be amazing.

 Creating a great day requires a little bit of structure.
 Without having this structure, or plan, it’s possible to waste the day away and achieve nothing substantial.
-When this happens, you end up getting down on your self in a self-feeding stress circle.
+When this happens, you end up getting down on yourself in a self-feeding stress circle.
 Something my friend and work stress expert Matt Adams knows all about.
 If you want to understand how stress can build and eventually lead to a fall, read his story, and learn the techniques he used to self-heal.

 So let’s get to it.